| | | | |

 HOW TO MAKE A COOKIE MOSS

 • Start by crushing Graham Crackers into a fine powder.
 Use a rolling pin or a coffee grinder.
-You can also sugar cookies, tea biscuits even ladyfingers will work, too.
+Sugar cookies, tea biscuits, and ladyfingers will also work.

 • Pour colored liquid into the bag with dry crushed cookies.